 The current implementation of SCWM contains roughly 32,500 non-comment, non-blank lines of C code, 800 lines of C++ code, and 25,000 lines of Scheme code.
 The Guile/Scheme system is about 44,000 lines of C code and 11,500 lines of Scheme code.
 Finally, the Cassowary constraint solving toolkit is about 9,500 lines of C++ code in its core, plus about 1,400 lines of C++ code in the Guile wrapper.
+The following subsections describe various technical aspects of the implementation of SCWM in greater detail.

-3.1 Basic philosophy
+Basic philosophy